-This guidance represents an update of the 2012 IAQM publication.
+This guidance represents a further update of the 2018 IAQM publication, first revised in 2014.
 The guidance will continue to be updated as knowledge regarding its use expands and as a result of legislative or other requirements.
 The user should therefore check the IAQM website (www.iaqm.co.uk) to ensure that the latest guidance is being followed.